stats60/stats60.github.io/prospectus/index.md

 - Final project writeup and peer review (10%)
 - Section attendance and participation (10%)

-Two each of the pre-class and in-class assessments will be dropped to compute the final grade.
+Three each of the pre-class and in-class assessments will be dropped to compute the final grade.

 There is no midterm or final examination for this class: the scheduled final exam time will be used for a Project Showcase for group projects.  *Attendance at this session is mandatory and will count toward the final project grade.*